lennyAiko/Numeral-Conversion/README.md

 An algorithm that converts any digit to words.
 It is also an API.

-Click on the link: kvngaiko.pythonanywhere.com
+Here is the link: kvngaiko.pythonanywhere.com